 - Identifying the faculty members who will assume educational and supervisory responsibility for residents - Specifying the responsibilities for teaching, supervision, and formal evaluation of residents - Specifying the duration and content of the educational experience - Stating the policies and procedures that will govern resident education during the assignment - 1.6.
-The program director must submit any additions or deletions of participating sites routinely providing an educational experience, required for all residents, of one month full time equivalent (FTE) or more through the ACGME's Accreditation Data System (ADS).
-(Core) - 1.6.a.
-Required rotations to participating sites that are geographically distant from the Sponsoring Institution must offer educational opportunities not available locally that significantly augment residents' overall educational experience.
-(Detail) - 1.6.b.
-Rotational experiences occurring outside of the Sponsoring Institution should occur with a clear educational rationale that does not place learning or resident well-being at risk as a result of significant or burdensome daily travel or transit time to reach the clinical education site.
-(Detail) - 1.7.
-Workforce Recruitment and Retention individuals underrepresented in medicine and medical leadership in accordance with the Sponsoring Institution's mission and aims.
+The program director must submit any additions or deletions of participating sites routinely providing an educational experience, required for all residents, of one month full time equivalent (FTE) or more through the ACGME's Accreditation Data System (ADS). ^(Core) - 1.6.a.
+The program should be based at the primary clinical site. ^(Core) - 1.6.b.
+Programs using multiple participating sites must ensure the provision of a unified educational experience for the residents. ^(Core) - 1.6.c.
+Each participating site must offer significant educational opportunities to the overall program. ^(Core) - 1.6.d.
+Required rotations to participating sites that are geographically distant from the sponsoring institution must offer educational opportunities unavailable locally that significantly augment residents' overall educational experience. ^(Core) - 1.6.e.
+The program should ensure that residents are not unduly burdened by required rotations at geographically distant sites. ^(Core)